Materials-Informatics-Class-Fall2015/MIC-polymers/_posts/2015-09-30-Image_Prep.markdown

 ![Symmetry Applied](https://36.media.tumblr.com/8dc8c804df5dc35ad5e7ad2f97334087/tumblr_nvhtj6mwfI1rlqsr4o1_1280.jpg)

-#Inverse Fourier Transform
+#Autocorrelation
-Now that we have working data we can proceed to the first step of finding the autocorrelation of the SLDD by performing an inverse fourier transform over the data.
+Now that we have working data we can proceed to the first step of finding the autocorrelation of the SLDD.
+The result is shown below.

 ![IfftApplied](https://36.media.tumblr.com/c9687eebc4b894c8e075d0638e6822a9/tumblr_nvhticr6zM1rlqsr4o1_1280.jpg)